30+ Stunning Crochet Stitches

 Overall, these six basic crochet stitches are the foundation for many crochet projects.
 By mastering these stitches, a crocheter can create a wide variety of fabrics and textures.

 Stitch combinations use those familiar crochet stitches in different ways.
-There are endless ways to combine and work crochet stitches for different stitch patterns.
-They are more advanced stitches, but still easy to learn.
+There are endless ways to combine and work crochet stitches to make different stitch patterns.

-For instance, you can work in a stitch, around a stitch or even work in a stitch in a prior row.
-You can combine stitches of different heights into the same row such as working a single crochet stitch or a double crochet stitch in various combinations.
-Be sure to check out these posts on stitch heights (featuring taller stitches like the triple crochet stitch), parts of a crochet stitch and how to count stitches for more helpful information.
+For instance, you can work in a in various combinations. , around a or even work in a in a prior row.
+You can combine stitches of different heights into the same row such as working a or a

 The Mixed Cluster crochet stitch by Daisy Farm Crafts would be gorgeous in a baby afghan.
 I love how a fun yarn and a beautiful crochet stitch combine in this perfect make.

-The Harlequin Stitch by Daisy Farm Crafts reminds me of Kings, Queens, Castles and adventures.
-This cool crochet stitch pattern mainly uses the double crochet stitch and the single crochet stitch.
-A great stitch for a warm and cozy scrap blanket!
+The Harlequin Daisy Farm Crafts reminds me of Kings, Queens, Castles and adventures.
+This cool crochet stitch pattern mainly uses the and the .
+A great for a warm and cozy scrap blanket!

 I love how an easy combination of double crochet stitches, single crochet stitches and post crochet stitches can make for amazing texture!
 I combined these 2 simple crochet stitches in my Onward and Upward scrap afghan for this fan favorite.